Last updated 2026-03-11

 Industry average net margin: ~25% | Average annual growth: ~6%

-Where your car wash falls within the 2x to 4.5x SDE range depends on five automotive-specific factors that buyers evaluate during due diligence.
+Where your car wash falls within the 2x to 4.5x SDE range depends on a handful of car wash-specific factors that buyers evaluate during due diligence.
 Strengthening these areas before listing can materially increase your sale price.
 When you run a valuation with your actual financials, our calculator adjusts the baseline multiple based on exactly these factors.

 The industry average net margin for car wash businesses is approximately 25% with annual sector growth of roughly 6%.
 Businesses that consistently exceed these benchmarks tend to command multiples closer to 4.5x SDE.